MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-04-webslate-3.md

     As you can see, there's already a WebSlate in the scene with some informational text above it, as well as the **Earth** object.
 Let's run the project and see what happens.

 1. Click the Unity editor Play button.
-You're initially placed on the other side of the sphere terrace, so you'll have to navigate back to Station 4.
+You're initially placed on the other side of the Sphere Terrace, so you'll have to navigate back to Station 4.
 The WebSlate displays the Bing Maps website.

     ![A screenshot of a computer Description ](../../../media/mesh-201/051-webslate-with-bing-maps-loaded.png)